Hierarchical Causal Models: Marginalizing Hierarchical Causal Models

 This mechanism does not meet \Cref{def:hscm}, because $Z_{ij}$ can depend on $X_{ij'}$ for $j' \neq j$.
-In other words, there is interference between subunits.
-Thus, when a variable is an \textit{interferer} -- a unit variable with a subunit child and subunit parent -- it cannot be marginalized out of an HCM.
+Thus, when a variable is an \textit{interferer} -- a unit variable with a subunit child and subunit parent -- it cannot be marginalized out of an HCM. \end{proof}

-\parhead{Conclusion} Confounding is a central problem in causal inference because it is impossible to ignore: confounders cannot be marginalized out of a causal model.
+Confounding is a central problem in causal inference because it is impossible to ignore: confounders cannot be marginalized out of a causal model.
 Variables that have just one child, though, can be ignored in flat causal models.
 Intuitively, this implies we do not need to worry about the details of all the intermediate variables between a cause and its effect.

 In hierarchical causal models, interference is, like confounding, a central problem: interferers cannot be marginalized out.
 So, while we can still ignore the intermediate variables between cause and effect in most cases, we cannot ignore an intermediate variable if it gives rise to interference.
 This makes the development of techniques to correct for interference a key issue in the study of hierarchical causal models.